Scoring Details for the COMPASS

 After arriving at a realistic target based on the timeframe, take as many practice tests as possible especially for the math section to achieve that target score.

 In conclusion, scoring high on the COMPASS is profitable, and a sound study of the basics, or if you are up to it, even advanced level studies will make the difference while determining if you are college-ready.
-Understanding how is the COMPASS test scored can also make a big difference in your studies, because of the importance in being sure rather than being fast.
+Understanding the scores can also make a big difference in your studies, because of the importance in being sure rather than being fast.
 Having a limitation on the number of attempts for the COMPASS in some colleges is enough motivation to do your best in preparation.
 The adaptive nature of the test places importance on answering correctly at the start of the test, even if it takes time.
-Going slow and sure on the math section will guarantee good final scores.
+Finally, moving consistently on the math section will guarantee good scores.

 Terms and Conditions